jakebrehm/tooner/readme.md

 # What does it do?

-Currently, it allows you to communicate with Toontown Rewritten's login API in order to log in and start a session with very few lines of code.
+Currently, **tooner** allows you to communicate with Toontown Rewritten's login API in order to log in and start a session with very few lines of code.

 ```python
 launcher = tooner.ToontownLauncher(directory="...")